7patriksz-art/Enforcee/README.md

 You write a `CLAUDE.md`, a system prompt, custom instructions, project rules.
 You have no way to know whether any of it landed.
 The current state of the art is planting a canary emoji and watching for the turn it stops appearing.
+Per-rule verdicts with a verified evidence quote, plus a hook that blocks forbidden commands before they run.

 Enforcee gives you an answer with evidence, and then stops the things it can stop.